Apr 01, 2026

 Feeling isolated can cause feelings of social pain, involving the same regions of the brain that are activated when we experience physical pain.

-Are your workers feeling cut off from information, resource or people?
+Are your workers feeling cut off from information, resources or people?

 This can cause fear, frustration or lack of motivation.
 Your staff needs to hear from you often, suggests Jennifer Robison for gallup.com.